I-had-a-bad-idea/DocGen/README.md

 Then it will pass their code through a local LLM and construct a Markdown file.
 You can extend the accepted languages in the `LANGUAGES` dict in `main.py`.

+## Ignoring Languages And Folders

+Create a `.docgen_ignore` file in the root of your project.
+To ignore specific languages, add their file extensions (e.g. `.py`, `.js`) to the file.
+To ignore specific folders, add their folder names (e.g. `node_modules/`, `venv/`) to the file.

+DocGen will skip files with the specified extensions and any files located in the specified folders during documentation generation.

 ## License